purerl/purerl/README.md

 # Overview

-A small strongly typed programming language with expressive types, written in and inspired by Haskell.
+PureScript is a small strongly typed programming language with expressive types, written in and inspired by Haskell; purerl is a PureScript backend targetting Erlang source.

-The original PureScript project compiles to JavaScript, but this fork is a backend targetting Erlang source.
-The [purerl](https://github.com/purerl) organisation hosts ports of some core libraries.

 # Resources

 - [FP slack](https://fpchat-invite.herokuapp.com/) channel `#purerl` - general discussion, support, news
+- [purerl Pursuit](https://pursuit.purerl.fun/) - a version of the PureScript pursuit documentation repository for purerl package sets
+- The [purerl](https://github.com/purerl) organisation hosts ports of some core libraries.

 # Versions